hackNY Fellows Program

 See information about past Fellows and what they did with their summers:

-Startups: If you are looking to host a hackNY Fellow, please find additional information and the application here.
+Startups: If you are looking to host a hackNY Fellow, our application will be up around September 1st.

 If you have questions, please email info@hackNY.org.